Best Safety Glasses of 2020

 For daily driver eye protection, we think that the NoCry Safety Glasses are the bee's knees.
-They're lightweight with quality lenses and an adjustable fit, and comfortable enough that we generally forgot we were wearing them when we had them on — an uncommon feat in a world of protective glasses.
+They're lightweight with quality lenses and an adjustable fit, and comfortable enough that, at moments, we even forgot that we were wearing them when we had them on — an uncommon feat in a world of protective glasses.
 The low profile of the NoCry glasses worked well with respirators, hats, masks, and ear protection.
-They also did surprisingly well on our impact tests and didn't get too scratched up with all the abuse we heaped on it.
-The lens is also very clear and didn't distort our testers' vision, so no tired eyes at the end of the day, and the price is also nice.
+They also performed surprisingly well on our impact tests and didn't get too scratched up with all the abuse we laid on them.
+The lens is also very clear and didn't distort our testers' vision, so no tired eyes at the end of the day.
+We can't complain about the price either.

-Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are pretty bare bones.
-Unlike some of the others we tested, they didn't have a gasket of any kind or come with a strap for the holes provided.
-We also wished that they hugged the cheeks a bit closer, as some dust can creep up in there, but that gap also made them ventilate better with a respirator, so it's a tradeoff.
-All in all, we loved the NoCry product, and for those who need a non-specific daily pair of eye protection for anything from tree trimming to carpentry to chemistry.
+Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are pretty standard.
+Unlike some of the others we tested, they lack a gasket of any kind and they don't come with a strap for the holes provided.
+Some dust can creep up between the cheeks, too, so we do wish they hugged the cheeks a bit closer.
+This is a tradeoff, though, because that gap also made them ventilate better with a respirator.
+All in all, we loved the NoCry product for those who need a well-rounded daily pair of eye protection for anything from tree trimming to carpentry to chemistry.

 Although the rubber gasket seals out dust and is pretty comfortable, because of the broad contact the rubber has with skin, our testers found that it got quite sweaty under there.
-While dealing with sweaty goggles, we also realized that it's hard to adjust the strap for tightness while wearing the goggles, and taking off the goggles isn't always convenient when you have gloves covered in something like concrete stain, or a hat and mask on.
-That being said, these were our favorite when we needed heavy duty protection.
-We'd recommend the SolidWork Safety Goggles for people who need heavy-duty protection from dust, fumes, and impact.
+While dealing with sweaty goggles, we also realized that it's hard to adjust the strap for tightness while wearing the goggles.
+Taking off the goggles when you have on gloves possibly covered in something like a concrete stain, hat, or mask isn't always convenient.
+That being said, when we needed heavy-duty protection, these were our favorite.
+We recommend the SolidWork Safety Goggles for people who need heavy-duty protection from dust, fumes, and impact.

 For how small and inexpensive the 3M Virtua Safety Glasses are, they bring a lot to the table.
 The Virtua hugs the face closely, providing excellent coverage for sport-style glasses.
-They also feature a removable foam gasket that helps prevent errant dust or debris flying into one's eyes.
+They also feature a removable foam gasket that helps prevent stray dust or debris from flying into one's eyes.
 One nice feature they have is an attachment system for corded earplugs (not included) that also makes for a good keeper loop.
-The Virtua glasses were also easy to use with a respirator mask, a hat, and we barely noticed them while going about our work.
+The Virtua glasses were also easy to use with a respirator mask and a hat, and we barely noticed them while going about our work.

-One disadvantage of the glasses being so lightweight is that the frames are a little flimsier than most of the other pairs we tested, and if these glasses accidentally got smushed under tools or in a bag, they could be more likely to break, although we didn't experience it in our tests.
-They also don't have great fog protection in high humidity environments, but they do ventilate adequately with a respirator.
-Without the foam gasket, the nose bridge is a little rigid for our taste, and our testers ended up with deep marks in their noses at the end of the day wearing these.
-Overall, though, these are an excellent and versatile product, one of our favorites, and come in at an unbeatable price.
-We recommend these if you use eye protection on a regular basis, and tend to go through them quickly.
+One disadvantage of the glasses is that they are so lightweight they are a little flimsier than most of the other pairs we tested.
+Although we didn't experience this in our tests, if these glasses accidentally got crushed under tools or in a bag, they could be more likely to break.
+For high humidity environments, they also don't have the greatest fog protection, but they do ventilate adequately with a respirator.
+Without the foam gasket, the nose bridge is a little harsh for our taste, and our testers ended up with deep indentations in their noses at the end of the day wearing these.
+Overall, these are an excellent and versatile product, one of our favorites, and come in at an unbeatable price.
+If you use eye protection regularly and tend to go through them quickly, we would recommend these.

-If you need a quiver of one for eye protection, for everything from running a wood chipper to spraying muriatic acid, look no further than the Pyramex I-Force glasses.
-This pair of spectacles can go from full protection goggles with a full strap and foam gasket, to a stripped-down pair of standard glasses with regular temples.
+If you are looking for eye protection with adaptability for everything from running a wood chipper to spraying muriatic acid, look no further than the Pyramex I-Force glasses.
+This pair of spectacles can go from full-protection goggles with a full strap and foam gasket, to a stripped-down pair of standard glasses with regular temples.
 In either mode, they provided excellent protection and durability.
-With these we'd recommend a full-on glasses case to keep track of all the parts, but we loved how versatile one pair could be.
+To keep track of all the parts we'd recommend a full-on glasses case with these, but we loved how versatile one pair could be.

 Like many jacks-of-all-trades, these are often masters of none.
-As a regular pair of safety specs, they were a bit chunky compared to some of the more low profile models, and they were less comfortable in goggle mode than the dedicated safety goggles.
-Also, the verticle articulation at the hinge initially seemed nifty, but just ended up with the glasses always being a bit wonky on our testers' faces.
+They were a bit chunky as a regular pair of safety specs compared to some of the more low-profile models, and they were less comfortable in goggle mode than the dedicated safety goggles.
+Also, the vertical articulation at the hinge initially seemed nifty but just ended up with the glasses always being a bit wonky on our testers' faces.
 Still, we think this is a quality pair of glasses that could work in nearly any situation where you'd need eye protection, and we'd recommend them for the person who wants just one pair of eye protection to do just about any job.

-The Dewalt Concealer DPG82 is for when you have to go big on personal protective equipment.
+When you have to go big on personal protective equipment the Dewalt Concealer DPG82 is for you.
 With a full rubber gasket and low profile elastic headband, these goggles are here to protect your eyes when the work gets nasty.
 The full gasket and small vent holes prevent dust, fumes, sprays, and almost anything else that might come your way during dirty work.
 When it comes to fumes and dust, we found these goggles to integrate well with a dual filter half mask, what most think of when they hear the word "respirator."
-The goggle gasket fit well over the rubber mask of the respirator providing complete face protection without needing a full filter mask.
+The goggle gasket fits well over the rubber mask of the respirator providing complete face protection without needing a full filter mask.

 Although the Dewalt goggles provide tons of protection, it wasn't as comfy as the other goggles we tested.
 The thinner gasket creates pressure points, particularly on testers' foreheads that got uncomfortable after hours of use.
-The yellow frames were also annoying to have at the edge of our vision; we think a less bright or clear frame would have been a better choice.
+We also think a less bright or clear frame would have been a better choice as we found the yellow frames were a bit annoying to have at the edge of our vision.
 Still, the Dewalt Concealer DPG82 is a quality pair of goggles with a high level of protection and works well with other PPE.

 The Pyramex Fortress has a few things going for it.
 We liked the low profile sport style that worked well under a hat, mask, or both.
 The nose bridge was also nicely adjustable and comfortable, and the rubberized bridge and temples kept the glasses tight to our face.
 The Fortress was nicely durable and took both dull and sharp impacts well.
 The price is especially appreciated.

-We did notice over and over the huge gap between our testers' cheeks and the bottom of the lens.
-Our lead tester was able to almost slip his thumb all the way under it, leaving plenty of room for the errant splinter to fly into one's eyes or fill with dust.
+We did frequently notice the huge gap between our testers' cheeks and the bottom of the lens.
+Our lead tester was able to almost slip his thumb completely under it, leaving plenty of room for an errant splinter to fly into one's eyes or fill with dust.
 However, if you need a cheap pair of glasses to beat up, these are a decent choice.

 As far as safety glasses go, the Kleenguard Maverick comes as a pretty standard package.
 The clear fins provide the side protection of the Maverick, which helps maintain peripheral vision, something many of the others we tested didn't.
 The temples also fit snugly under a hat or mask, whereas some of the other models were awkwardly pushed up when our testers tried to wear them with a ball cap.
 They also provided adequate impact protection, although the flatter profile takes impacts more squarely than the sport style glasses, which allow impacts more likely to deflect away.

 The Magid Iconic Y50 Safety Glasses are a traditionally styled pair of glasses with clear side protection and integrated bifocal reading lenses.
-For those who regularly switch between heavy duty work and reading, these might be a good choice, rather than clunky wear-over glasses.
+Instead of wearing clunky wear-over glasses while switching between heavy-duty work and reading, these might be a good choice if that's something you do regularly.
 Our testers liked the clear side protection, and the solid frames held up well to the abuses of work and casual storage.

-We didn't find these overly comfortable, however, and during our impact tests, the nose bridge actually took a chunk out of our test dummy.
-The temples were comfy enough, but the frames felt heavy on our face over an hour of use.
+We didn't find these overly comfortable, however, and during our impact tests, the nose bridge took a literal chunk out of our test dummy.
+The temples were comfy enough, but over an hour of use, the frames felt heavy on our face.
 It also lacked some features that other models in our test line-up include.
-Still, we could see these being useful for anyone farsighted who needs reading glasses and eye protection at the same time, but doesn't want to deal with bulky over-glasses or goggles.
+Still, we could see these being useful for anyone farsighted who needs reading glasses and eye protection at the same time but doesn't want to deal with bulky over-glasses or goggles.

 Why You Should Trust Us